BabylooPro/ContactForm.csharp/README.md

 ## Starting the Application

-To start the application, run the following command from the `SendEmail.MinimalAPI` folder:
+To start the application, run the following command from the `ContactForm.MinimalAPI` folder:

 ```bash
 dotnet run